 4. Explore Washington Square Park

-Definitely one of the most famous things to do in Lower Manhattan, Washington Square Park is an iconic New York City greenspace.
+Definitely one of the more touristy things to do in Manhattan, Washington Square Park is an iconic New York City greenspace.

 A place where all the cool NYU students go to relax, hang out, and live the proverbial NYC dream when they’re not studying